-Services will last less than 60 minutes.
+Our Sunday morning service lasts less than 60 minutes.
 We will sing two congregational song, hear special music, spend time in prayer, possibly watch videos from a missionary and a member’s salvation story, and Pastor Burdine will share a Bible-based sermon.

 Seating capacity in the worship center will be reduced, allowing for ample space between attenders who are not part of the same family.
 The back rows will be divided into every other row.
 Front rows will be normal.
-The fellowship hall (Video Cafe) will be available at the 10:30 am service as an overflow those who want to maintain greater social distancing.

 Greeters will welcome all attendees.
 We discourage handshaking and hugs at this time.
 Please maintain a six foot social distance.
 Safety team members will continue to lock exterior doors after each service has started.

 Please pick up a program on a table inside the lobby.

 No offering plates will be passed during the service.
 Please use the GIVING BOX in the church lobby for donations and Connection Cards.

 Coffee will be served at the Connection Cafe in our lobby on Sunday mornings.
 A Keurig is available at other times.